yskszk63/java-language-server/README.md

-# VS Code support for Java using the javac API
+# VS Code support for Java using the [Java Compiler API](https://docs.oracle.com/javase/7/docs/api/javax/tools/JavaCompiler.html)

-Provides Java support using the javac API.
+Provides Java support using the Java Compiler API.
 Requires that you have Java 8 installed on your system.

 ## Installation